amirZZZkiller/snappfood-data-analyst-task/README.md

 - **Task 1:** Completed using Python (scikit-learn, networkx).
 Includes full evaluation and report.
 - **Task 2:** Completed with modeling pipeline, SMOTE, and cross-validation.
 Final model: Random Forest.
-- **Task 3:** Paused.
-Initial OCR pipelines using EasyOCR showed poor results.
-Revisited later if time allows.
+- **Task 3:** Implemented a full OCR pipeline using EasyOCR and OpenCV.
+While results were limited due to signage complexity, the pipeline is functional and documented.
 - **Task 4:** Completed in pure SQL using DB Browser for SQLite.
 Includes queries, `.db` file, `.csv` results, and a structured report.

 ---